picsoritdidnthappen/poidh-v3/docs-site/docs/start-here/what-is-poidh.md

 **poidh (pics or it didn't happen) is a social bounty network for coordinating action.**

-Anyone can create a bounty asking for something to happen, put money behind it, and let other people make it happen.
+Anyone can create a bounty asking for something to happen, put money behind it, and others can add to the pot.

 Someone completes the task and submits proof.
 The community evaluates the proof.
 If the claim is accepted, the person who completed the bounty gets paid.